 While these are general, average UK wedding costs, there are plenty of other factors that can influence the cost of a wedding photographer.
 These include:

-As part of your package and one of the questions you should ask your photographer before hiring them for your wedding, find out what type of release they offer (complete copyright, vs a personal use/printing release) and how it aligns with your budget and needs.
+As part of your package and one of the questions you should ask your photographer before hiring them for your wedding, is what type of release they offer (complete copyright, vs a personal use/printing release) and how it aligns with your budget and needs.

 By default, your photographer will own the copyright to your wedding photos.
-To buy the copyright for your photos later could end up being rather pricey – there are horror stories of newlyweds ending up paying hundreds or even thousands of pounds they hadn’t budgeted for.
+To buy the copyright for your photos later could end up being rather pricey.
 It’s rare, but something to be aware of before making your decision.
 And in all likelihood, you won’t need the copyright anyway.

 In the vast majority of cases, a personal use license or printing release is more than enough to meet your wedding photo needs.
 It allows you to enjoy your photos (for example, print them at home, or share them on your own social media) without the added expense of purchasing complete copyright.